203-Systems/Matrix-Wiki/docs/Mystrix/UsageExamples/CustomizableControls/BitFocusCompanion.md

 ---
-sidebar_position: 3
+sidebar_position: 1
 ---

-# Apollo Studio
+# BitFocus Companion

 :::warning
 This section is under construction.
 If you need out about this area, feel free to reach out [Connect with Us](/docs/Support/ConnectWithUs)